Orbital Optimization and Neural-Network-Assisted Configuration Interaction Calculations of Rydberg States: Results and Discussion

 \subsection{NNCI for \ce{NH3} Rydberg States}

 Fig.~\ref{fig:NH3_barplot} shows results of NNCI calculations for the $3s$ and $3p_z$ Rydberg states of \ce{NH3}.
 The $z$-axis is the C$_3$ rotational symmetry axis.
-A comparison with experimental measurements from Refs.\citenum{Skerbele65} and \citenum{Arfa91}, as well as reported extrapolated full CI (exFCI) calculations from Ref.\citenum{Mountaineering2018} is also shown.
-For both $3s$ and $3p_z$ states the NNCI calculated excitation energy is in close agreement with the measured values.
+A comparison with experimental measurements from Refs.\citenum{Skerbele65} and \citenum{Arfa91}, as well as reported extrapolated full CI (exFCI) calculations from Ref.\citenum{Mountaineering2018} is shown.
+For both $3s$ and $3p_z$ states, the NNCI calculated excitation energy is in close agreement with the measured values.

 The exFCI calculations are based on the aug-cc-pVTZ basis and give a slightly higher excitation energy than NNCI for the $3s$ state and a significantly higher one for the $3p_z$ state, by about 0.8\,eV.
-Even though the NNCI calculation is initialised with the same atomic basis set, the occupied orbitals are variationally optimized for the excited state in the Hartree-Fock calculation, so a better description of the Rydberg state is obtained and fewer determinants are needed in the CI calculation to reach convergence.
+Even though the NNCI calculation is initialised with the same atomic basis set, a better description of the Rydberg state is obtained and fewer determinants are needed in the CI calculation to reach convergence because the occupied orbitals are variationally optimized for the excited state in the Hartree-Fock calculation.

 The use of ground state orbitals in a CI calculation based on the aug-cc-pVTZ basis set overly confines the Rydberg state and thereby overestimates the excitation energy.
 This is verified by carrying out the NNCI calculation using the ground state orbitals, which indeed gives a higher estimate of the $3p_z$ excitation energy, similar to that of the exFCI calculations, as shown in Fig.~\ref{fig:NH3_barplot}.
 Again the reason is the missing long-range tail of the $3p_z$ orbitals obtained from the ground state calculations with the aug-cc-pVTZ basis set.